mylittletony/SocketMan/README.md

 - Implement protocol buffers
 - Implement certificate refresh

-## Notes

-To obtain the IP and device name for a station, we currently read the DNSMASQ lease file.
-If it's not present, we can't get the IP, yet.
-We're working on something to bypass this.

 ## Config

 Place a JSON config file with all the required params: